LeBenHL/webpagetest-upload/README.md

 TO USE

 1/ Throw URL's into a text file.
-Where each url is delimited by a new line.
-2/ Run python wpt_batch.py -s [SERVER URL] -i [URLFILE] -f [OUTPUTDIR] -r 1 -t True 3/ Results will be thrown in OUTPUTDIR/imageComparision.csv
+Where each url is delimited by a new line. \n 2/ Run python wpt_batch.py -s [SERVER URL] -i [URLFILE] -f [OUTPUTDIR] -r 1 -t True \n 3/ Results will be thrown in OUTPUTDIR/imageComparision.csv

 All URL's will be crawled by three different agents: Android, Desktop Chrome, and Desktop Chrome in Mobile mode.